UKHomeOffice/application-container-platform/how-to-docs/drone-how-to.md

 - public
 - empty - no need to create a repo from a Dockerfile or link it to an existing repository

-Add your project to the UKHomeOffice Quay account
+Add your project to the UKHomeOffice Quay account and [submit a support request on the platform hub for a new Quay robot](https://hub.acp.homeoffice.gov.uk/help/support/requests/new/quay-robot-request).

-[Raise a ticket for a new UKHomeOffice Quay robot in the Platform Access column](https://github.com/UKHomeOffice/application-container-platform-bau/projects/1).
-You have to pick a name for it.
-You should be supplied a robot password in response.

 Add the step to publish the docker image to Quay in your Drone pipeline with the supplied docker login but NOT the password: